phansys/TicketNotificationBundle/README.md

     }
 }
 ```
-Also make sure the Attachments additionnal feature is enabled.
+Also make sure the Attachments additional feature is enabled.

 ### Step 2: Download the bundle using composer
 Require the bundle with composer: